halpdesk/parseit/readme.md

 This project aims to scrape a set of chosen subreddits and parse the content (mainly comments) in a linguistic context for statistical analysis.
 It is specifically written for a university project, and might not be maintained when the first version of this program (considered an MVP, that is when it fully satisfies that project) is reached.

+_Do we communicate in order to state truths or do we speak truths (occasionally) so we can communicate?
+(Cherpas, 139)_

 ### Revision history

 | Revision   | Comment                       | Author          |